vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/users.svg" width="20" height="20">

 Attendance is automatically tracked for every breakout.

+At the event level, Attendance is calculated as the cumulative attendance of all breakouts belonging to the event.

 You can track the cumulative attendance for any Event by choosing the Show Attendance feature: